lunardao/dao/README.md

 - VOX2 is LunarDAOII governance token.
 - Minimum of 1 VOX grants squad membership and voting power.
 - VOX2 is not transferable until escrow is executed!
-- Every 0.1 ETH of tribute to the treasury mints 10 VOX2 to the member
+- Every 0.1 ETH of tribute to the treasury mints 10 VOX2 to the member.
-- When a member ragequits their VOX2 is burned
+- When a member ragequits their VOX2 is burned.
-    - VOX2 value in the treasury stays the same for remaining members
+    - VOX2 value in the treasury stays the same for remaining members.
-    - Ragequitting member gets 100% of their funds with no extra fee
+    - Ragequitting member gets 100% of their funds with no extra fee.

 **Loot**